 This series of 12 articles, provided free from the AJN: American Journal of Nursing website, begins with the development of the clinical (PICO) question and carries the reader through the appraisal of evidence, implementation, and dissemination of best practices.

-Several types of research articles are commonly found in the literature for medical and health sciences, and each type can be assigned to a level within the hierarchy of levels described below.
-Systematic reviews, meta-analyses, randomized clinical trials and controlled trials, are considered to be stronger forms of evidence than levels 4-7.
+Research articles in the medical and health sciences can be assigned to a level within a hierarchy such as the Evidence Pyramid described below.
+Systematic reviews, meta-analyses, randomized clinical trials and controlled trials (levels 1-3) are considered to be stronger forms of evidence than levels 4-7.

 CINAHL Publication Types, Levels 1-3